 I've even had people who MADE something grief me before.
-Who knew?
+I was MORTIFIED.

 You can kind of see how this would telescope out as fame levels rise.
 Chances go way up something's going to get back to someone who cares about what you've said.
 Add in the perception of an attack to a peripheral issue--say if you didn't enjoy your day at Disneyland, a bunch of Disneyfans quickly start telling you that you clearly should have gone on Tuesday and used a counterclockwise motion to get the important fast pases first as you used the line tracker app to maximize.....and it wasn't DISNEY'S fault they regularly let more people into the park than can conceivably enjoy it simultaneously!
 Quickly you wonder if naming names is even worth it.
 Particularly the more specificity the story has.
 Even speaking out against something like Amazon not paying taxes can result in an Amazon employee making sure I know how happy they are at their job, and will I please leave Jeff Bezos alone?
 LEAVE HIM ALONE!

 It's not that I won't still say these things or call out some shitty company for a bad decision, but I've come to understand that it is a trade off.
 This is directly launching a bee into SOME bonnet and the more bonnets are out there, the bigger the chances that a bee grenade will have some unintended side effects.
 You have to weigh your interest in having that caliber of encounter, and if you just weren't that happy but "whatever" it's not worth it to bring up that level of specificity.

 I'm just a little guy with a little following, but suddenly I understand why so many celebrities speak in such vague terms and often feel a little "above it all."
 It's because of what happens if they're not.